Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/mmd_finetune_component.md

 35. _save_total_limit_ (int, optional)

-    If a value is passed, will limit the total amount of checkpoints.
+    If a value is passed, will limit the total number of checkpoints.
 Deletes the older checkpoints in output_dir.
 If the value is -1 saves all checkpoints".
 The default value is -1.

 36. _early_stopping_ (bool, optional)